Agustina data transfer

 - Install Rclone on your local machine with

-command to download files from the Agustina supercomputer to your local machine.
-For example,rclone copy /path/to/local/file agustina:/path/to/remote/directory
+rclone copycommand to upload files from your local machine to the Agustina supercomputer, and therclone synccommand to download files from the Agustina supercomputer to your local machine.
+For example,rclone copy /path/to/local/file agustina:/path/to/remote/directory.

 Example: Using Rclone with Password Obscuration